redis/redis-doc/topics/modules-api-ref.md

              same as the client attached to the given RedisModuleCtx.
 This will probably used when you want to pass the reply directly to the client.
     * `C` -- Check if command can be executed according to ACL rules.
+    * 'S' -- Run the command in a script mode, this means that it will raise an error if a command which are not allowed inside a script (flagged with the `deny-script` flag) is invoked (like SHUTDOWN).
+             In addition, on script mode, write commands are not allowed if there are not enough good replicas (as configured with `min-replicas-to-write`) or when the server is unable to persist to the disk.
+    * 'W' -- Do not allow to run any write command (flagged with the `write` flag).
+    * 'E' -- Return error as RedisModuleCallReply.
+If there is an error before invoking the command, the error is returned using errno mechanism.
+             This flag allows to get the error also as an error CallReply with relevant error message.
 * **...**: The actual arguments to the Redis command.

 On success a `RedisModuleCallReply` object is returned, otherwise